jeremyosborne/python/README.md

 Officially all code is [MIT licensed](http://en.wikipedia.org/wiki/MIT_License).

 With that said, I don't care how you use this code.
-I'd be flattered if this code helps someone, anyone besides me.
+I'd be flattered if this code helps someone besides me.